outpaddling/libxtend/README.md

 They provide some convenient functionality lacking in standard library functions as well some more esoteric features.

+Libxtend also provides portable alternatives to functions that are not well-standardized across platforms and compilers.

 ## C programming at a higher level

 You may have heard people grumbling that C is too "low-level" to work with